apache/gravitino/docs/iceberg-rest-service.md

 :::

 :::info
-You can also specify catalog parameters by setting configuration entries in the style `gravitino.auxService.iceberg-rest.catalog.<catalog name>.<param name>=<value>`.
+You can also specify catalog parameters by setting configuration entries in the style `gravitino.iceberg-rest.catalog.<catalog name>.<param name>=<value>`.
 :::

 ### Other Apache Iceberg catalog properties